 Break the cycle.
 Stop the criticism.
 The next time you find yourself engaged in conflict with your child (whether they are throwing a tantrum, told a lie, broke your rules, etc.), try to lovingly detach.
 Then try to get curious about the situation instead of labeling your child or judging them right away.
 Bite your tongue if you feel like you are about to say something critical or harsh.
 Practice walking away or taking deep breaths instead.

 Let your curiousness allow you to become an observer.
 And to help you cultivate patience and active listening skills.
 Try to listen to what they have to say and how they are feeling.
 By doing this, you are strengthening your muscles of self-control, patience, and compassion.
 If you (or they) are too elevated or upset to do this, then simply take a break from each other.
 Putting space between yourself and a hysterical or defiant toddler or crying baby can be healthy as long as the child is safe.

 This can mean putting your toddler in a safe space (such as their crib, pack and play, etc.).
 Or asking your child to go to their room (if they are a bit older).
 Or safely separating for a few minutes while you both calm down.
 Once you can be alone, practice some slow breaths and journal about how you’re feeling.
 Or listen to calming music, pray, or call a friend/supportive person/accountability partner.
-All of these activities are excellent examples of you taking care of yourself to best care for those around you.
+These activities are excellent examples of you taking care of yourself to best care for those around you.

 Cultivate Time and Space for Positive Interactions